 Wacky worm fishing is placing an appropriate style hook in the center of a straight tail worm, without adding any weight, then casting it "to a cover or structure target" in clear water and allowing it to sink slowly to the bottom.
 That's wacky worm fishing in a nutshell.

-What are the best wacky worms for fishing?
 This is perhaps the most critical consideration for successful wacky fishing.

 The wacky worm should be a "straight, non-descript worm that has no tail.
 Those that are manufactured with additives like salt which adds weight and contributes to a slow sink, and I emphasize "slow", are the best choices.